-After Paul Pogba had opened the scoring, the Arsenal ace produced a sublime lobbed finish before striking again with a looping header following Loic Remy's strike
+After Paul Pogba had opened the scoring, the Arsenal ace produced a sublime lobbed finish, then struck again with a looping header following Loic Remy's goal.

-Six minutes after half-time the forward controlled Mathieu Valbuena's pass on the edge of the box and struck a volley high into the net for his sixth international goal, as the hosts thumped their ragged opponents in the Stade de France on Tuesday.
+Six minutes after halftime the forward controlled Mathieu Valbuena's pass on the edge of the box and struck a volley high into the net for his sixth international goal, as the hosts thumped their ragged opponents in the Stade de France.

-Didier Deschamps' men were already one to the good at that point, Paul Pogba having headed in Valbuena's pinpoint cross on 15 minutes as the home side made a bright start to proceedings.
+Didier Deschamps' men were already one to the good at that point, Paul Pogba having headed in Valbuena's pinpoint cross in the 15th minute as the home side made a bright start to proceedings.

 Loic Remy, on as a substitute for Antoine Griezmann, scored just after coming on in the 67th minute after being played through by a glorious first-time pass from Mathieu Debuchy.